Key Stage 1 Teacher

 • Would you like to be represented by an established education specialist who can support your local job search activity?

-• Are an ECT looking to gain invaluable experience in a variety of Worcestershire schools?
+• Are an ECT looking for your first job or opportunities to gain invaluable experience in a variety of schools?

 • Are an experienced Key Stage 1 Teacher considering a sustainable work life balance - reduce your workload and/ or days but continue your love of teaching!